TetianaDiachenko/kottans-frontend/README.md

 	* tracking(bugs) issues
 	* a continuous integration (CI) and continuous delivery (CD)

 Then I had some practice in the [learngitbranching.js.org](https://learngitbranching.js.org).
-These tasks were very usefull to understanding how the git works.
+These tasks were very useful to understanding how the git works.

 <details>
 <summary>Screenshots of learngitbranching</summary>